HITECHCRIME/HC_SG41_Cannibal/README.md

 that all, that's enough (that's not all but that's enough)

-let them - in a bunk at the cleaver let them xxx (?) going for no reason
+let them - in a bunk at the cleaver let them xxx (?) going for no reason (going out for a reason) year of the reaper

-year of the reaper
+quick: reason that's clear to me can't hold life down let me make you bleed

 seasoned for the blood